luzhenqian/lvp.js/docs/en/basics/single-value-check.md

 #### 2. Call using method name [Not recommended]

-Lvpdoes not restrict calling methods on the lvp instance directly.
+Lvp does not restrict calling methods on the lvp instance directly.
 You can directly call methods on the lvp instance, or use square brackets [[] `.

 Take the verification mobile phone number as an example: